edge-cloud/www.edge-cloud.net/_posts/2013-12-17-openstack-with-vsphere-and-nsx-part1.md

 ### Controller Node

 We need to specify for the controller node which IP address should be used as the management address as well as the API address.
 This is necessary for the case that an NSX controller is deployed with multiple IP addresses in different subnets.
-As mentioned earlier I&#8217;ll keep it single, utilizing only a single subnet.
+As mentioned earlier I'll keep it single, utilizing only a single subnet.

 First, set the IP address the controller should use for management traffic with the command `set control-cluster management-address &#60;IP address&#62;`